 |Who:||Junior and Senior 4-H members ages 9 to 19 years|

-- The 4-H member must register for the Wildlife Food Plot Project by June 1 on 4-H Online.
-A registration fee is charged to cover program costs.
+- The 4-H member must register for the Wildlife Food Plot Project by July 1 through 4-H Online.
+A registration fee is charged to cover program expenses.

 - The 4-H member is responsible for equipment, materials and supplies associated with the project with the exception of provided seeds.
-At least one exclusion cage is suggested for placement inside the plot to observe plant growth.
-(A limited number are available on loan from the county office upon request to the state coordinator.)
+At least one exclusion cage should be placed inside the plot to observe plant growth.
+(You can supply your own materials, or a limited number are available on loan from the county office upon request to the state coordinator.)

-- The 4-H member will complete a food plot record book and a brief video (3 minutes maximum) used for judging projects.
-Both are due February 1.
+- The 4-H member will complete a food plot project book and a brief video (3 minutes maximum) used for judging projects.
+Both are due to the county by March 1.
+Therefore, county offices may require an earlier deadline in order to meet county review and signature requirements.
+The county is responsible for sending the project book to the state office by March 5.

-- Youth should schedule at least one site visit at the food plot from their County Extension Agent or someone on their behalf as designed by the county Extension office.
-The score sheet from this visit is included in the project record book.
+- Youth should schedule at least one site visit at the food plot from their County Extension Agent or someone on their behalf as designated by the county office.
+The completed County Agent Assessment Score Sheet from this visit is entered in the project book.
 The 4-H member is required to attend the site visit.
+The score sheet must be signed by a county agent or designated person to qualify for district and state competitions.

 - Youth will prepare, establish, maintain, and observe a food plot that meets specified requirements.

-- Youth can work as a group of up to four individuals on a single plot.
-Only the primary 4-Her under whose name the 4-H Food Plot Project is enrolled will receive project correspondence, seed packet, and magazine subscription.
-List additional group members when enrolling the primary 4-Her in 4-H Online.
-Each individual must complete a project record book and video to receive recognition and awards.
+- Up to 4 youth total of either division (Junior or Senior) can complete individual project work on the same food plot.
+Only the primary 4-Her under whose name the 4-H Food Plot Project is enrolled will receive correspondence, seed packet, and magazine subscription.
+List additional participants when enrolling the primary 4-Her in the space provided on 4-H Online.
+Each participant must accurately describe his or her contribution to the food plot in an individual project book and video to be eligible for recognition and awards.

-- Youth are to conduct all food plot activities except those which safety is of concern, for example driving a tractor for plot preparation.
-Adult assistance is expected and should be noted in the record book.
+- Youth are to conduct all food plot activities except those in which safety is of concern, for example driving a tractor for plot preparation.
+Adult assistance is expected and should be noted in the project book.

 - Youth must plant the seed they are given.
-No additional seed may be added.
-Participants will be contacted by the local County Extension Agent to schedule a time to pick up seeds.
+No additional seed may be added to the plot.
+Participants will be notified when seeds are being distributed to county offices, and are responsible for contacting the county office to schedule a time to pick up seeds.

-- Youth will be allowed to hunt over project plots.
+- Youth are allowed (even encouraged) to hunt over project plots.

 - All plots should be protected from livestock.

-The 4-H food plot project record book and video will be used for judging and are due at the County Extension Office by February 1.
+The 4-H food plot project book and video will be used for judging, and are due to the county office by March 1, and the state office by March 5.
+No late entries to the state office will be considered.

-The top state Junior winner will be determined by reviewing project materials of those who win first place in each District.
+The top state Junior and Senior State winner will be determined by reviewing project materials of those who win first place in each District.

-- The top state Junior and Senior winners from the previous year are not eligible to win awards or recognition in the same division for the current project year, but they are encouraged to participate.
+- The top State Junior and Senior winners from the previous year are not eligible to win awards or recognition in the same division for the current project year, but they are encouraged to participate.
+After not competing for one year, they are eligible to compete again in the same division.

-Date Activity June 1 Deadline to register April - June Collect soil sample August 15 Seed available October 20 Deadline to plant food plot November – January Site visit from local County Extension Agent or someone on their behalf February 1 Project record book and video due to County Extension Office March Announce Junior and Senior district winners April Interview first place Senior winners from each district and announce top Senior food plot winner last Friday in April (tentative) Recognize district and state winners at 4-H Wildlife Habitat Education Program (WHEP) State Contest (Check 4-H Calendar)
+Date Activity July 1 Deadline to register April - July Collect soil sample (you can do this even before registering!) mid-July Seed delivery to county offices August - September 15 Recommended planting date October 20 Deadline to plant food plot November – January Schedule a site visit from local County Agent or someone designated on their behalf February Submit project book and video to county office March 1 Project book and video due to county office March 5 County office forwards project book to state office coordinator March - April Judging project books and videos May Winners announced June Recognize district and state winners at 4-H District O-Rama's

 - Seed is not to be split between multiple plots.

-- Plots should be situated close to natural cover such as woods, fence rows, or brush piles with consideration to adequate sunlight.
+- Better plots are those situated close to natural cover such as woods, fence rows, or brush piles with consideration to adequate sunlight.

 - Plots should not be located very close to houses or other human activities.
 However, if there is no alternative, this is permissible.

-- At least one exclusion cage is suggested for placement inside the plot to observe plant growth and the effect of grazing pressure or disturbance from deer and other wildlife.
+- At least one exclusion cage should be placed inside the plot to observe plant growth and the effect of grazing pressure or disturbance from deer and other wildlife.
 Participants can construct their own cage, or a limited number are available on loan from the county office upon request to the state 4-H food plot coordinator.

 - Using a trail (game) camera is optional to observe wildlife usage of the food plot.

-The project record book can be downloaded at this website or contact your local County Extension Office.
+- The project book can be downloaded at this website or contact your local County Extension Office.

-The project record book is to be prepared by the 4-H member, completed throughout the course of the project, finished, and turned in to the County Extension Office no later than February 1.
+- The project book is to be prepared by the 4-H member, completed throughout the course of the project, finished, and turned in to the county office before March 1.
+The project book and corresponding video is due to the state office by March 5.
 The project record book can be either hand written (neatness counts) or typed.

-The entire video should be shot in the field at the food plot site.
-Special video graphics, manipulations, or enhancements will not be considered in judging and therefore are not recommended in the video.
+- The entire video should be shot in the field at the food plot site.
+Special video graphics, manipulations, or enhancements to the video will not be considered in judging.

 - 4-H Food Plot Scoring Rubric